 The lab hosts a number of write blockers for various media, including hard drives, USB- connected media, and digital memory cards.
 These are used to protect media from alteration while accessing files and creating disk images.

-Due to the security measures at 344 Winchester, staff members wishing to visit the lab during these hours must make an appointment by sending an email explaining the reason for the visit and suggested meeting time.
+Due to the security measures at 344 Winchester, staff members wishing to visit the lab during these hours must make an appointment by booking a Lab Consultation on the Born Digital Services SharePoint page.

 Staff wishing to consult with the Digital Accessioning Service can contact digitalpreservation@yale.edu